tardate/LittleArduinoProjects/playground/RotaryEncoderMethods/README.md

-# #118 RotaryEncoderMethods
+# #118 Rotary Encoder Methods

-Finding the best method for reading a rotary-encoder.
+Finding the best method for reading a rotary encoder with aan Arduino.

 ![The Build](./assets/RotaryEncoderMethods_build.jpg?raw=true)